mschmitt/shocpp/README.md

 ### Outgoing

 - The script generates no outgoing calls at this time, other than those handed to it via *shocpp-command*.
-- For a period of time, it requested the current *MeterValues* through a *TriggerMessage* call after every *Heartbeat*.
-This was removed, but the *sendRequest()* method is still in place and currently unused.

 ## Transaction ID model